domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 }
 ```

-So, all of our clothe items will have the following properties: an id, a description, and an isFavorited status.
+According to this interface, all of our clothe items will have the following properties: an id, a description, and an isFavorited status.

+Now that we have the model defined, let's create a fake API client that will return an array of clothe items.

 ### Creating Fake Data For Our Clothe Items

-Now that we have our model defined, let's create a fake API client that will return an array of clothe items.
-In our `src` folder, Let's created a new folder called `api`.
-In `src\api` let's add a new file called `ClothesApiClient.ts`, and add the following code to it:
+In our `src` folder, let's create a new folder called `api`.
+In `src/api` let's add a new file called `ClothesApiClient.ts`, and add the following code to it:

 ```ts:title=ClothesApiClient.ts
 import IClotheItem from "../models/IClotheItem"